Artists like Journey, Miley Cyrus, John Lennon, and Madonna mythbust their own lyrics — and forever change how we’ll interpret their songs.

+You can clearly see the sexual innuendo.
 At the time, it seems, Little Richard was having a lot of sex with men, and wrote this song about it.
 (Although in recent interviews he says he’s not gay anymore, but he was then, “I love gay people!
 I believe I was the founder of gay.”)

 7 | In the Air Tonight – Phil Collins admits it wasn’t to expose a murder, it’s just random cool shit